siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 008 Limits of Recognition.md

 something more troubling than merely inheriting it.

 Inference builds on encoded patterns.
 Those patterns were themselves partial, lossy, and shaped by what the loop happened to encounter.
-Every inference that extends them reaches not toward reality, but toward a construction: a model assembled from limited evidence and projected outward as though it were the shape of what is.
+Every inference that extends them reaches toward reality through a construction: a model assembled from limited evidence and projected outward as a proposed shape of what is.

-The ceiling inference reaches is therefore not the real boundary of the knowable.
-It is a constructed ceiling — a local limit made of the same material as the encodings that built it.
+The ceiling inference reaches is therefore not necessarily the real boundary of the knowable.
+It is a constructed ceiling — a provisional local limit made of the same material as the encodings that built it.
 It may look like the edge of what can be known.
 It is more likely the edge of what this particular loop, with this particular history of encounter, can currently project.

 Reality is under no obligation to end where our constructions do.